anandaworldwide/ananda-library-chatbot/data_ingestion/spacy_chunking_strategy_update.md

 ## Overview

-Based on RAG evaluation results, spaCy paragraph-based chunking (600 tokens, 20% overlap) significantly outperforms fixed-size chunking.
-This to-do list tracks the implementation of this chunking strategy across all data ingestion methods.
+Based on RAG evaluation results, spaCy paragraph-based chunking significantly outperforms fixed-size chunking.
+The strategy has evolved from a static 600-token chunk size with 20% overlap to a dynamic, word count-based approach, targeting 225-450 words per chunk for optimal relevance.
+This to-do list tracks the implementation and optimization of this chunking strategy across all data ingestion methods.

 ## Core Chunking Implementation